-- Peat Production at Derrycashel bog commenced in 1951, and ceased in 2018.
-The peat was formerly used as fuel peat in Lough Ree Power in Lanesborough. - Derrycashel Bog had a pumped drainage regime.
-These pumps have now been turned off.
-There has already been significant rise in water-level and development of pioneer wetland habitats at this site. - The majority of the former peat production footprint is a mosaic of lake, wetland habitat, or pioneering bare peat.
-Active drainage channels are present. - Residual peat depths at Derrycashel are shallow for the most part (i.e. <1m) apart from the SE Portion where depths reach ca.2m adjacent to the extant raised bog remnant.
+- Peat Production at Derrycashel bog commenced in 1951 and ceased in 2018.
+The peat was formerly used as fuel peat in Lough Ree Power in Lanesborough. - Derrycashel Bog has a pumped drainage regime.
+Pumping has been reduced at present.
+There has already been significant rise in water-level and development of pioneer wetland habitats at this site. - The majority of the former peat production footprint is a mosaic of open water, wetland habitat, or pioneering bare peat.
+Active drainage channels are still present. - Residual peat depths at Derrycashel are shallow for the most part (i.e. <1m) apart from the SE Portion where depths reach ca.2m adjacent to the extant raised bog remnant.